Systemad/android_device_asus_sm8250-common/README.md

 . build/envsetup.sh
 export ALLOW_MISSING_DEPENDENCIES=true
 export LC_ALL=C
-lunch omni_hotdog-eng (sometimes you may have to cd into device/oneplus/hotdog and lunch there) mka adbd recoveryimage
+lunch twrp_hotdog-eng (sometimes you may have to cd into device/oneplus/hotdog and lunch there) mka adbd recoveryimage
 ```